RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Game collections

-ES-DE provides two types of collections, **Automatic collections** and **Custom collections**, the latter being defined by the user.
-Collections are as the name implies only collections of games already present in your actual game systems, so they're basically grouping of games into convenient views.
+ES-DE provides two types of collections, _Automatic collections_ and _Custom collections_, the latter being defined by the user.
+Collections are as the name implies only collections of games already present in your actual game systems, so they're basically playlists.
 As such the use of collections is entirely optional, but especially the custom collection support is a very nice feature which is worth some effort to setup.

 The numerous collection settings available are covered [here](USERGUIDE-DEV.md#game-collection-settings).